Nita Prose

 Nita Pronovost, better known by her pen name Nita Prose, is a Canadian author and book editor.
-She is best known for her 2022 novel, The Maid, which won a Anthony Award (2023), Barry Award (2023), Goodreads Choice Award (2022), Macavity Award (2023), and Ned Kelly Award (2022).
+She is best known for her 2022 novel The Maid, which won an Anthony Award (2023), Barry Award (2023), Goodreads Choice Award (2022), Macavity Award (2023), and Ned Kelly Award (2022).

 Prose began her career writing for literary magazines before becoming a production editor with HarperCollins Canada.
 She eventually transferred to Doubleday, where she served as senior editor.
 In 2016, she began overseeing the editorial team at Simon & Schuster Canada, ultimately becoming vice president and editorial director.
 As editor, she also worked as a ghost writer for multiple celebrity memoirs.

 As of 2022, Prose lived in Toronto.

 Awards

 The Maid was a number one New York Times Best Seller and a Good Morning America Book Club Pick.
 CrimeReads included it on their list of the best traditional mysteries of 2022.
 The same year, it was the eighth most-popular book club pick.